themgoncalves/react-adventure-pattern-proposal/README.md

 ## Why Adventure as a proposal name?

-  Because the whole journey until this point have been an adventure and we would like to the adopter have the same adventure, focusing more on coding quality and less on stressing matters.
+  Because the whole journey until this point have been an adventure, and we would like to the adopter have the same adventure, focusing more on coding quality and less on stressing matters.

   <br />